-Dual Career Accreditation Scheme
+Dual Career Research

-TASS Potential: Schools Pilot Project
+TASS Potential: Schools Project

 The initiative provides a valuable introduction to the services that are part of a TASS Award through bespoke workshops for youngsters aged 11 to 16.
-The universities will be working with four schools respectively, and a total of 40 talented student athletes.
+The four institutions are working with four schools respectively, and a total of approximately 50 talented student-athletes.

 All athletes benefitting from the project have been identified as at the talent level for their age, and show potential in Olympic or Paralympic sports that are not traditionally supported in the schools’ sports programmes.
-Teaching will provide students with a taster of the TASS support services such as strength and conditioning, psychology and nutrition.
+Teaching provides students with a taster of the TASS support services such as strength and conditioning, psychology and nutrition.

 Ladies European Tour Project

 TASS works alongside the Ladies European Tour (LET) to create a Dual Career Advice Service for players on tour.

 The project continues following a TASS visit to the ISPS Handa Ladies European Masters in September 2016 and a Dual Career Workshop during the Santander Golf Tour LETAS El Saler in October 2017.

 TASS is working in partnership with the British Army to provide specialist support services to approximately 30 talented army athletes each year.